zoolanders/documentation/src/pages/essentials-for-zoo/lingual/index.md

 # Integration

-Now that ZOO Lingual is installed a new section under the namespace *zoolingual* will be available in the configuration of every element.
+After Essentials for ZOO installed, a new section under the namespace *zoolingual* will be available in the configuration of every element.

 For elements with language specific content, like text or textarea, create as many copies as languages are in your site and specify to each one a language.
 Make sure to assign all of them to the same positions and customize the rendering if required.